wxinix/vtc2/README.md

 ### Global::instance Pattern

-VTC2 employs the singleton pattern to reference each unique instance of IO variables, BIUs, MMUs, and CUs.
-For instance, to reference the global instance of VehicleDetCall for Cabinet 1, Field IO, and Detector Channel 6, you can use ```io::Global::instance<VehicleDetCall<1, IoBinding::Fio, 6>>```.
-This approach eliminates the need for runtime index searches and allows for direct ```O(1)``` access to the corresponding global variable.
+VTC2 employs the `singleton` pattern to reference each unique instance of IO variables, BIUs, MMUs, and CUs.
+For instance, to reference the global instance of `VehicleDetCall`` for Cabinet 1, Field IO, and Detector Channel 6, you can use ```io::Global::instance<VehicleDetCall<1, IoBinding::Fio, 6>>```.
+This strong-typed approach eliminates the need for runtime index searching, with direct ```O(1)``` access to the corresponding global variable.

-Note that Cabinet is also one of the non-type template argument, because in X-in-the-Loop Simulation (X = hardware / software) there could be multiple cabinets with each having independent set of devices.
+Note that `Cabinet` is one of the non-type template arguments.
+For X-in-the-Loop Simulation (X = hardware / software) there could be multiple cabinets with each having independent set of devices.

 ## Compiler
 Requires a C++ compiler that supports C++20, and CMake build system.